SyntaxSymptom/SyntaxSymptom/README.md

 - 👋 Hi, I’m @SyntaxSymptom
 - 👀 I’m interested in learning, technology, art, and much more!
 - 🌱 I’m currently learning how to code.
-I know HTML and CSS.
-I'm looking to learn either JavaScript or Python next.
+I know HTML,CSS,and JavaScript.
+Learning WordPress and PhP.
 - 💞️ I’m looking to collaborate on any passion projects!
 The best way to learn is by doing.
 - 📫 How to reach me: Please inquire by my business email--> draequon95@gmail.com